ZupIT/beagle-docs/content/en/docs/Tutorials/Test/Benchmark Beagle Movies.md

 Generally **a [**Server-Driven UI**](/docs/key-concepts#server-driven-ui) payload is bigger than the native one**, because the whole layout structure comes from the payload, while the native one has only the information to be showed.

-Despite that, in some screens the payload is inferior than the server-drive.
+Despite that, in some screens the payload is inferior than the server-driven.
 This happens, because the [**BFF \(Backend For Frontend\)**](/docs/key-concepts#backend-for-frontend) filters the data that it is not used in the application and it does not send the payload.

 | Screens  | Server-Driven screen responses \(in KB\) | Native screens response \(in KB\) |
 | :--- | :--- | :--- |